Rack of Lamb

 Heat the oven to 425 degrees with the oven rack in the middle of the oven, or slightly below.
 Put a roasting pan in to pre-heat.

-When the time comes to make the
+When the time comes to make the Rack of Lamb Sauce, you will need the following items:

 Heat a couple of tablespoons of oil (preferably olive oil) in your skillet until the oil is hot enough to be shimmering.
 Add the seasoned lamb meat side down, and brown until it has a nice crusty finish.
 This only takes three or four minutes, depending on how hot the oil is.
 Then with some tongs, hold the rack on each end for a couple of minutes to brown the ends.